Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

   the intersection-safe tier2Threshold()?
 - Are quorum calculations using the active validator view, not recent proposers as the denominator?
+- Do non-fallback tier labels (validator_quorum / participant_aligned) require a
+  UNLReport-anchored active view, falling back to `consensus_fallback` when the view is config-derived (`!fromUNLReport`)?
+- Is the alignment-count *universe* itself — not just the quorum denominator — the active validator view (non-active proposers and a non-active local node excluded from the count)?
 - Are sidecar entries typed as sidecars, not pseudo-transactions?
 - Are proposal-visible or validation-visible sidecar fields covered by the relevant signature and duplicate/replay identity?